The Cheap Energy Revolution Is Here, and Coal Won't Cut It

 An anonymous reader shares a report: Wind and solar are about to become unstoppable, natural gas and oil production are approaching their peak, and electric cars and batteries for the grid are waiting to take over.
 This is the world Donald Trump inherited as U.S. president.
 And yet his energy plan is to cut regulations to resuscitate the one sector that's never coming back: coal.
 Clean energy installations broke new records worldwide in 2016, and wind and solar are seeing twice as much funding as fossil fuels, according to new data released Tuesday by Bloomberg New Energy Finance (BNEF).
 That's largely because prices continue to fall.
 Solar power, for the first time, is becoming the cheapest form of new electricity in the world.
 But with Trump's deregulations plans, what "we're going to see is the age of plenty -- on steroids," BNEF founder Michael Liebreich said.
 "That's good news economically, except there's one fly in the ointment, and that's climate."

-This is retarded conservatism to help 'coal' (Score:1, Insightful)
+This is retarded conservatism to help 'coal' (Score:5, Insightful)

 Coal is dead.
 Helping coal MINERS makes sense, but trying to resurrect something that is dying because of market forces (and good riddance) is the most retarded incarnation of "conservatism" since trickle down economics.